qusers/qligfep/tutorials/2.QresFEP_T4L/README.md

 Here we will use the T4L structure of PDB entry 2LZM (https://www.rcsb.org/structure/2LZM), a high resolution structure (1.7 Å) which was not only used in our benchmark but also by others.

-A PDB file contains information and coordinates for all atoms in the protein structure (ATOM lines), and possibly also of several other moieties (so called co-crystallizing agents), e.g. water molecules, ligands, and/or ions (HETATM lines).
+A PDB file contains information and coordinates for all atoms in the protein structure (ATOM lines), and possibly also of several other moieties (so called co-crystallizing agents), e.g., water molecules, ligands, and/or ions (HETATM lines).
 Check the raw T4L PDB file *2LZM.pdb* that is directly downloaded from the RCSB Protein Data Bank.
 The raw PDB file usually contains formatting which is not compatible with the forcefield formating used by our MD simulation software **Q** (https://www.sciencedirect.com/science/article/pii/S1093326399000121?via%3Dihub).
 We also might want to remove redundant parts of the raw PDB file that should not be present in our simulation structure, and possibly we might need to add missing parts to our structure (certain amino acid side chains, or even whole amino acid loops from low-resolution regions might be missing).
 This can be handled with several solutions - the one we regularly use makes use of Schrödinger's **Protein Preparation Wizard** software